Humanist & Heart-Based Leadership Executive Coach

 Words and their attributed meaning shape people and cultures.

 For example, when we observe the cultural meaning of “heart” in the context of business we will be able to easily observe how traditionally it has been considered as fuzzy, fluffy, utopian, touchy-feely, and even kumbaya and antithetical to driving profit.
-Yet, times are changing, and as business practices, scientific and academic research have demonstrated, and Harvard Business School Professor Bill George points out:
+Yet, times are changing as both business practices and scientific and academic research have already demonstrated.
+Nowadays the qualities of leading from the heart: ethics, emotions, biology, and spirituality are required for business success.
+Harvard Business School Professor Bill George points out:

 “People call this the soft side of leadership, that’s nonsense.
 This is much harder, much harder than it is getting the numbers, right.
 I could go to any organization, and half a dozen people get the numbers, right, that’s easy.
 This (to lead from the heart) is hard, really hard to build a culture of caring, empowerment, and accountability, and really have an alignment around a core central purpose and a set of values.
 And if you don’t have that, you’re going to be floundering” – Bill George (11).